PazerOP/mcp-bash-framework/docs/REGISTRY.md

 The MCP protocol supports **resource templates** — parameterized resources using [RFC 6570 URI templates](https://datatracker.ietf.org/doc/html/rfc6570) (e.g., `file:///{path}`, `logs/{date}.log`).
 Templates allow servers to expose dynamic access patterns without enumerating every possible resource.

 **Current status:** The `resources/templates/list` endpoint is implemented and returns a valid, paginated empty response.
-The server advertises `"templates": true` in its capabilities.
-Template discovery from `.meta.json` files (using `uriTemplate` instead of `uri`) is not yet implemented.
+Template discovery from `.meta.json` files (using `uriTemplate` instead of `uri`) is not yet implemented, and the capability is not advertised until discovery is added.

 **Response format:**